-What did your role involve as a Black Sea MAP Scholar?
+What did your role involve as a Black Sea MAP STEM Scholar?

-I went aboard the Stril Explorer research vessel in the Black Sea gathering research to aid my scientific research paper.
+I went aboard the Stril Explorer Research Vessel in the Black Sea gathering research to aid my scientific research leading to a report.
 I designed and created a scientific poster explaining my project.
-I learnt how to analyse real life maritime data in many different forms, including: core extractions, sub-bottom profiling, acoustic signals and many more.
+I learnt how to analyse real-life maritime data in many different forms including: core extractions, sub-bottom profiling, acoustic signals and many more.

 What skills did you use or improve?